 Baseball, a sport which is often associated with the United States.
 The history of baseball says that a game of base-ball was first played in England, of course.
 But, by the 1900s, baseball was already beyond huge in the United States.
 Everyone was playing it.
-How did this come to happen?
+To bring it closer to our readers, it was as huge as soccer is today, where now, we not only have multiple fanbases, but also sports bets and offers like the apuestas bet365 copa mundial.
+But how did this come to happen?
 How does a sport take over a nation so quickly, that it becomes one of the most popular sports in the country, where the earliest collecting cards are worth over a million dollars?
 Here is how baseball took the US by storm.

 Early History in the United States